 To begin the process of purchasing your complete fiber preparation and fusion splicing workstation, add the Item # FFS2000 to your cart.
 In the subsequent product groupings, you will select one or more required accessories; the number of items required from each group will be indicated in the red headings.
 The specific choice of components will depend upon your fiber size and type.
 Once we receive your order, we will review it and contact you if we have any additional questions or if a required component is missing.

 As the alignment of the components in the FFS2000 workstation is critical and must be performed in the factory, your complete system will ship with all of the components installed.
 Once you receive the system, most inserts (except the Graphite V-Groove Inserts) can be easily replaced by the user if needed.
+Nylon-tipped setscrews are used to secure the inserts in the fiber holding blocks; replacement 2-56, 1/8" long SS2SN013 setscrews are available in packs of 10.

 An external supply of argon and soaking and cleaning solvents must be provided by the user to operate the workstation.